v3ksi4k/Qtile-Red-Powerline-Config/README.md

 This config is made for arch linux.
 If you want to use it on other distros, please configure it to support your system by following the qtile's documentation.

-**Warning!
-This is the master branch in which i may experiment with features.
-For the most stable experience switch to the release branch.**

 ## Setup tutorial:

 **Read before installing!
 This config currently is not full and won't provide high quality experience wihout later configuration.**